Skip to main content

 The End of History Game Cover

-The End of History is a single player open world role playing game with a historical theme.
+The End of History is a single player tactical role playing game with medieval and historical themes.
 It was developed by Tatamibeya and was released on December 10, 2025.
 It received mostly positive reviews from players.

 Medieval Sandbox RPG: Weave Your Destiny 『The End of History』 is a sandbox-style strategy RPG set in a medieval-inspired world.
 As the protagonist, you leave your foster parent's home one day and embark on a journey as an unknown wanderer.
 In a world where the motives of numerous NPCs intertwine, and cooperation and betrayal collide, you become a part of this world and can live freely as you c…